Places value and practicality above comfort and modernity

 Built as a joint venture with the Peugeot Boxer - and later the Fiat Ducato - when it was launched, the Relay was a really top-flight contender in the the large van sector, and it still offers an impressive blend of efficiency, payload capacity and value.

 However, as a model that dates back to 2006, it is also getting rather long in the tooth.
 Even if Citroen is continuing to innovate, as it has with the recent announcement of the Relay Electric and latest 2019 engine update.

-This is reflected in the standard of its driving experience and refinement compared to more modern rivals - including the Transit in particular but also more premium alternatives such as the Mercedes-Benz Sprinter and Volkswagen Crafter.
+Its age is reflected in the standard of its driving experience and refinement compared with more modern rivals - including the Transit in particular but also premium alternatives such as the Mercedes-Benz Sprinter and Volkswagen Crafter.

 Still, it remains a very versatile van, with a wide selection of body lengths and height, plus several 'Ready to Run' conversions available direct from Citroen's Business Centre van dealerships.